 3.6 Pentastar life expectancy (High mileage)

-So we’ve established that the early model 2012 3.6 Pentastar had some head-related issue which caused premature clogging and failures.
-Early 2013 models where more resilient however still suffered from the plastic components failing and causing overheating and other cooling system problems.
+So we’ve established that the early model 2012 3.6 Pentastar had some head-related issues that caused premature clogging and failures.
+Early 2013 models were more resilient however still suffered from the plastic components failing and causing overheating and other cooling system problems.